Aston Martin Racing: Results

 For 2009 Aston Martin Racing entered two of their new prototypes along with Aston Martin Racing Eastern Europe which completed the works trio of DBR1-2 or Lola-Aston Martin B09/60.
 The team's greatest success with the new prototype came with the 2009 Le Mans Series (LMS) where in the first round in Barcelona the team won the 1000 km de Catalunya outright and with a string of podiums and a 1-2-3 sweep of the ADAC 1000 km Nürburgring and a podium at the Autosport 1000 km of Silverstone sealed the 2009 drivers title for 007 and Jan Charouz, Tomáš Enge, Stefan Mucke and the constructors title for Aston Martin-LOLA as well as the team title for Aston Martin Racing.

-Since 2012 Aston Martin Racing has been racing in the FIA World Endurance Championship with the Aston Martin Vantage GTE, earning them several wins and titles.
+In 2012, Aston Martin Racing began racing in the FIA World Endurance Championship with the Aston Martin Vantage GTE, earning them several wins and titles.
 During the inaugural season of the FIA World Endurance Championship in 2012 Aston Martin Racing finished runner-up in the LMGTE Pro Trophy.
 In 2014 they won the FIA Endurance Trophy for LMGTE Am Teams and Drivers with Danish duo Kristian Poulsen and David Heinemeier Hansson.
 During the season they also won the 2014 24 Hours of Le Mans in the LMGTE Am category.
 In 2016 Aston Martin Racing managed to take the crown in the World Endurance Cup for GT Drivers with Nicki Thiim and Marco Sørensen.
 They also won the LMGTE Pro Teams’ championship.
 The 2017 season saw them win both the Drivers’ and Teams’ Championship in the GTE Am category.
 In June 2017 Aston Martin Racing also won the 2017 24 Hours of Le Mans in GTE Pro with Darren Turner, Jonathan Adam and Daniel Serra driving the winning Aston Martin Vantage GTE.

+In 2025, Aston Martin joined the FIA World Endurance Championship in the Hyperclass category with two cars.
+The season began with struggles, as the 007 car retired from the Qatar 1812 km with a transmission issue, and the 009 car finished 23 laps behind the leader.
+However, positive progress was made ahead of the car's 24 Hours of Le Mans debut, with the 009 car making Hyperpole 1 and both cars finishing the race in the top 15.
+In the IMSA SportsCar Championship, the 23 car missed the 2025 24 Hours of Daytona, but consistently finished within the top ten GTP cars in the opening half of the season.